deephaven/web-client-ui/examples/component-template/README.md

 # @deephaven/component-template

-This is an example which is setup to build components using Typescript, React, and Sass with Jest for testing and Storybook for isolated component development.
+This is an example which is setup to build components using Typescript, React, and Sass with Jest for testing.
 Plain Javascript is also allowed, but for new components Typescript is preferred.

 ## Usage